You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 That "4-cup" measuring cup you've had since college?
 Check it.
 Fill it with 4 cups of water from a verified* measure

-For more on this topic, read our article on 10 times as much as 100 is or check out how many weeks in 3 years.
+For more on this topic, read our article on how many dimes in 5 dollars or check out how many nickels in 2 dollars.

 Verifying Your Measuring Tools